 What Is the Viral Pasta Chips Recipe?

-The viral pasta chips recipe is exactly what it sounds like: pasta transformed into crunchy chips using an air fryer.
+The viral pasta chips recipe is where pasta transformed into crunchy chips using an air fryer.

 Instead of tossing your pasta in sauce and twirling it dramatically like a food commercial, you: